-What is Death By PowerPoint & How To Easily Avoid It
+What is Death By PowerPoint (and How To Avoid It)

 What is Death By PowerPoint - How To Easily Avoid It